PoisotLab/ms_network_prediction/manuscript.md

 ## Summary

-Here we use a case study to show how machine-learning models (specifically a deep neural network) can enable prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
-We use this case study to illustrate a roadmap for improving predictions using open data and machine-learning methods.
+Here we use a case study to show how machine-learning models (specifically a deep neural network) can enable prediction of species interactions: we construct a metaweb of host-parasite interactions across space, using latent variables extracted from empirical data and accounting for the structure of co-occurrence between species.
+We use this case study to illustrate a roadmap for improving predictions using open data and machine-learning methods;
+specifically, we focus on how emerging tools from AI/ML can be used to deliver more accurate and more efficient predictions of ecological systems, and how the potential of these approaches will be magnified with increased data access.
 We then provide a non-exhaustive primer on the literature on interaction prediction, and identify the tools and methods most suited for the future of interaction network prediction models, covering the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
-Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [@Borowiec2021DeeLea].
+Adopting more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems
+[@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML tools have the ability to capture a lot of our understanding into working assumptions, and comparing predictions to empirical data gives us better insights about how much we ignore about the systems we model [@Borowiec2021DeeLea].
 Although data on species interaction networks are currently limited in the size and spatial coverage, machine learning approaches have a demonstrated track record of revealing the "unreasonable effectiveness" of data [@Halevy2009UnrEff]; we argue that with a clear roadmap guiding the use of these methods, the task of predicting the structure of species interaction networks will become more attainable.